Shotokan Karate

 Class at our dojo (training hall)

-Sensei (teachers) Dr. Jolie Bookspan and Paul Plevakas at left, Yudansha (Dan - black belt rank) third from left, Mudansha (kyu rank)
+Sensei (teachers) Dr. Jolie Bookspan and Paul Plevakas at left, Yudansha (Dan - black belt rank) third from left, Mudansha (kyu rank) at right

-Never forget: karate begins with rei and ends with rei.
 Rei means courtesy or respect, and is represented in karate by students respecting the dojo.

-Dojo Kun – Shotokan Training Hall Rules
+Dojo Kun – Shotokan Training Hall Principles

-1) Defend the Path of Truth (be sincere) - Makoto no michi o mamoru koto.
+1) Defend the Path of Truth (Be sincere) - Makoto no michi o mamoru koto.

-1) Foster Spirit of Effort (put maximum effort into everything you do) - Doryoku no seishin o yashinau koto.
+1) Foster Spirit of Effort (Put maximum effort into everything you do) - Doryoku no seishin o yashinau koto.

-1) Honor the Principles of Etiquette (respect others) - Reigi o omonzuru koto.
+1) Honor the Principles of Etiquette (Respect others) - Reigi o omonzuru koto.

-1) Guard Against Impetuous Courage (develop self-control) - Kekki no yuu o imashimuru koto
+1) Guard Against Impetuous Courage (Develop self-control) - Kekki no yuu o imashimuru koto

 Click to hear native pronunciation of the Dojo Kun by student Lisa Nakata

-calligraphy by NakayamaSan
+Calligraphy by NakayamaSan

 Class Textbook